LLC Tax Filing Rules

 - If you’re the single member of a limited liability company (LLC), you’ll typically file your business tax information on Schedule C and report the profit or loss from your business on Form 1040.

-- If you elect to be taxed as a partnership, you’ll prepare annual partnership tax returns using IRS Form 1065, but all income, deductions and credits are passed through to the owners and reported on their own tax returns.
+- If you elect to be taxed as a partnership, you’ll prepare annual partnership tax returns using IRS Form 1065, but all income, deductions and credits are passed through to the partners and reported on their own tax returns.

 - If you elect to be taxed as a corporation by filing IRS Form 8832, the default is to be treated as a C-Corporation.
 In this case, the business reports all income and deductions on Form 1120 each year and pays the corresponding income tax.